roop579/Image-Detection-and-Captioning/README.md

-# Image-Detection-and-Captioning
+# Image Detection and Captioning — VisuaLingo App 🧠🎯

-VisuaLingo is an AI-powered Streamlit web app that detects objects in images and generates meaningful captions automatically.
-It uses YOLOv8 for object detection, BLIP for image captioning, and pyttsx3 for text-to-speech, combining computer vision and natural language processing in one project.
+A Streamlit-based AI app that detects objects in an image and generates captions automatically.

+## 🚀 Features
+- Object detection using YOLOv8
+- Caption generation using BLIP model
+- Text-to-speech feature for captions
+- Easy web interface with Streamlit

+## 🛠️ Tech Used
+Python, Streamlit, OpenCV, PyTorch, Transformers, YOLOv8, pyttsx3

+## 📷 How to Run
+1. Upload an image
+2. The app shows detected objects and captions
+3. Click “Speak Caption” to hear it aloud